July 23, 2020

 And if you have any trouble or questions, you should be able to get ahold of someone easily.
 Features like live chat can streamline your shopping experience.

 BuyLine is a secondary supplier from PBA Health, designed with the needs of independent pharmacies in mind.
-It offers a full line of products (even controlled medications) at competitively low prices.
-And with BuyLine’s rewards program, pharmacies can save up to 5% on generics and WAC -3.33% on brands.
+It offers a full line of products (even controlled medications) at the lowest prices in the secondary market.
+In addition to having low list prices, BuyLine also rewards purchases with cash rebates and significant discounts on brands.
+Earn up to an additional 10% cash rebate on generics and up to WAC -4% on brand.